larssnip/microRMS/README.md

 This forms a code template, and by replacing the genomes in `gnm/` by your genomes, and the sequencing data in `fastq/` by your own data, it should be possible to run an analysis.

 Beware that for large collections of genomes (thousands), computations will be much slower than in this tutorial.
 You may also need a computer with a lot of memory, even if the copy number matrix has been implemented as a sparse matrix here.
 This saves memory, but results in slower computations.

-We hope to improve on all aspects of this methods in the near future.